xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD03_LAB_MANUAL.md

 #### Scenario

-In this exercise you will create and consume ASP.NET Core Web APIs
+In this lab you will create and consume ASP.NET Core Web APIs

 #### Objectives